SamHSmith/dte/README.md

 - i to enter insert mode.
 In insert mode you type normally.
 To exit insert mode press Esc.
 - Esc to move to the start of the current line.
 Works only while not in insert mode.(aka move mode)
 - hold shift while pressing e and u to move ten lines at a time.
+- hold shift while pressing h and t to move 4 columns at a time.
+- Ctrl-t in insert mode to write 4 spaces
 - w to write to a file.
 Works just like open file.
 - l to toggle line numbers.
 The editor is copy/paste friendly when not showing line numbers.
 - q to quit